-Amnesty's Make a Will Month in March 2018 is offering you the opportunity to have a simple Will written or changed for free by a local solicitor.
+Amnesty's Make a Will Month in March 2020 is offering supporters the opportunity to have a simple Will written or updated for free by a local solicitor.

 Having a Will isn't a legal requirement, but it's the only way to ensure that your estate is passed on to the people and charities that you want it to go to.
 Without a Will, it's the legal system that will decide who receives what from your estate.